15 of the best Brisbane pubs to kick back in

 Looking for something more sleek than sentimental?
 At the Jubilee Hotel in the inner city, you’ll score the best of both worlds.
 Built in 1887, it’s a heritage-listed haunt with an incredible history but recent years have seen it transformed into a contemporary mecca for classy (and sometimes not-so-classy) revelry.

-Two levels, decked out with polished timber floors and one of the most dazzling gold bar tops this Australian Traveller writer has ever locked eyes with, house big group gatherings and intimate date nights as a stream of crafty cocktails, top-shelf booze and beautifully executed pub grab keeps the party going into the late hours.
+Two levels, decked out with polished timber floors and one of the most dazzling gold bar tops this Australian Traveller writer has ever locked eyes with, house big group gatherings and intimate date nights as a stream of crafty cocktails, top-shelf booze and beautifully executed pub grub keeps the party going into the late hours.

 Address: 470 St Pauls Terrace, Fortitude Valley

-No visit to South Bank is complete without a cheeky wine or pint inside The Plough Inn.
+No visit to South Bank is complete without a cheeky wine or pint inside The Plough Inn .

 The sprawling Brisbane pub spills over with infectious good vibes, encompassing a main two-level bar with an ornate balcony that overlooks the strip, a covered two-story entertainment space and further seating in the beer garden.

-No matter which day you visit, there’s always something special going on including Monday Rib Day which dishes up a full rack for $25 and live music over the weekend.
+No matter which day you visit, there’s always something special going on, including Monday Rib Day, which dishes up a full rack for $25 and live music over the weekend.

 Address: 29 Stanley Plaza, South Bank

-A grand Brisbane pub that blends its Queensland bones with English-inspired wining and dining, The Rose & Crown in South Bank is worth a pint or few.
+A grand Brisbane pub that blends its Queensland bones with English-inspired wining and dining, The Rose & Crown in South Bank is worth a pint or two.
 The 19th-century building, complete with lace-iron balconies, French doors, original fixtures and ornate finishes, is built with multiple areas to cosy into.
-Whether you’re somewhere inside, lost in a homely nook, or perched within an al fresco space, you can take your pick from a smorgasbord of beers, wines and spirits plus traditional English meals (yep, a scotch egg, a steak and Guinness pie and a ploughman’s lunch are all there).
+Whether you’re somewhere inside, lost in a homely nook, or perched within an al fresco space, you can take your pick from a smorgasbord of beers, wines and spirits, plus traditional English meals (yep, a scotch egg, a steak and Guinness pie and a ploughman’s lunch are all there).
 Head over on Sunday to score a Sunday roast with Yorkshire Pudding, too.

 Address: 271 Grey Street, South Brisbane